xingyi0201/kintegrate.dev/content/pages/tutorials/getting-started-android-sdk/index.md

 1. Create an empty Android app and add the [Kin.kt](https://github.com/kintegrate/kin-starter-kotlin/blob/master/app/src/main/java/com/kin/kin/Kin.kt) class to your app

-   - The class abstracts some of the calls to Kin's official SDK and is fully useable out of the box.
+   - The class abstracts some of the calls to Kin's official SDK and is fully usable out of the box.
 However, you can easily extend it to suite your custom needs.

 2. Add the entry in [AndroidManifest.xml](https://github.com/kintegrate/kin-starter-kotlin/blob/master/quick-start/AndroidManifest.xml) to your app's manifest
    - The entry just makes sure your app can connect to the internet, which it needs to, to send and receive transactions